CSA-OCP-GER/aad-identity-for-developers/challenge-0-oidc-idtoken.md

 Note the `appId` value in the response - this is the id under which your AAD application has been registered.

-In the Azure Portal, you can see your new app registration under `AAD --> App Registrations --> Owned applications`:
+In the Azure Portal, we can see your new app registration under `AAD --> App Registrations --> Owned applications`:

 ![alt-text](images/aad_app_registration.png)

 ## Run the Token Echo Server

 Open another shell and run the Token Echo Server from [`apps/token-echo-server`](apps/token-echo-server) in this repository.
-This helper ASP.NET Core tool is used to echo the token issued by your AAD.
+This helper ASP.NET Core tool is used to echo the token issued by your AAD and "simulates" our website or server backend that would receive the `id_token`.
 The tool is listening on port 5001 on your local machine.
 Tokens are accepted on the route `http://localhost:5001/api/tokenecho`. this is why we initially registered an AAD application with a reply url pointing to `http://localhost:5001/api/tokenecho`.

 ```
 dotnet run